-- Cash and cash equivalents, investment in term deposits, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - Fair value of quoted equity securities at FVOCI/available-for-sale financial assets and financial assets at fair value through profit or loss is derived from quoted market prices in active markets. - Fair value of unquoted equity securities at FVOCI/available-for-sale financial assets is estimated using appropriate valuation techniques. - Loans granted to LNG companies are evaluated by the Group based on parameters such as interest rates, specific country risk factors, individual creditworthiness of the customer and the risk characteristics of the financed project.
-As at 31 December 2018, the carrying amounts of such receivables are not materially different from their calculated fair values. - The Group enters into derivative financial instruments with various counterparties, principally financial institutions with investment grade credit ratings.
+- Cash and cash equivalents, investment in term deposits, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - Fair value of quoted equity securities at FVOCI and financial assets at fair value through profit or loss is derived from quoted market prices in active markets. - Fair value of unquoted equity securities at FVOCI is estimated using appropriate valuation techniques. - Loans granted to LNG companies are evaluated by the Group based on parameters such as interest rates, specific country risk factors, individual creditworthiness of the customer and the risk characteristics of the financed project.
+As at 31 December 2019, the carrying amounts of such receivables are not materially different from their calculated fair values. - The Group enters into derivative financial instruments with various counterparties, principally financial institutions with investment grade credit ratings.
 Derivatives are valued based on market valuation provided by the respective financial institution.

-36 FAIR VALUES OF FINANCIAL INSTRUMENTS (CONTINUED)
+37 FAIR VALUES OF FINANCIAL INSTRUMENTS (CONTINUED)